Ashcombe Primary School

 Types of abuse and neglect

-Abuse and neglect is defined as the maltreatment of a child or young person whereby someone may abuse or neglect a child by inflicting harm, or by failing to prevent harm.
+Abuse is defined as the maltreatment of a child or young person whereby someone may abuse or neglect a child by inflicting harm, or by failing to prevent harm.
 They may be abused by an adult or adults or by another child or children.

 All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.
 For children with Special Educational Needs and Disabilities (SEND) additional barriers can exist when identifying abuse and neglect, these include: